danrfletcher/agile-obsidian/README.md

 - **UX Shortcuts Module:** Handles editor-level interactions like double-enter to repeat templates and right-click context menu enhancements for template management.
 - **Settings Root Module:** Manages the loading, saving, and UI for the plugin's settings tab.
 - **Task Metadata Cleanup:** A service that periodically scans task-indexed lines across the vault to remove expired snooze markers (individual, global, snooze-all) and deprecated metadata.
 Configurable via settings toggles for on-start and midnight runs; supports manual vault-wide execution.
+- **Task Close Cascade:** A service that detects parent task closures and optionally cascades to incomplete subtasks via a floating confirmation dialog.
+Integrates with task close dates and status sequencing for consistent behavior.

 #### Data flow and major sequences
 * **User Assigns a Task:**